Posted By Visit Mesa Team

 Stop #3: Hayden Flour Mills at Sossaman Farm

 Taste a little bit of Arizona history when you visit the Mill!
 Sossaman Farm grows acres of different heritage grains, including White Sonoran wheat, ancient barley, buckwheat and others, which are then milled by America’s first solar powered mill, Hayden Flour Mills.
-Dive into the full culinary experience that starts with a tour of the Hayden flour milling operation then participate in baking classes and educational seminars (currently not in session due to COVID - Check events calendar on Hayden Flour Mill's website).
-Visit the Mill Shoppe for artisan breads, pasta, craft brews, grain-based oils and more!
+Dive into the full culinary experience that starts with a tour of the Hayden flour milling operation then participate in baking classes and educational seminars, see website for details and ordering products.